 PIKA rabies vaccine is a lyophilized human -use rabies vaccine composed of cell culture -derived rabies antigen mixed with PIKA adjuvant which acts as a TLR3 agonist.
-This vaccine candidate is based upon YS Group's deep foundation in YSJA[TM] rabies vaccine, coupled with YS Group's proprietary PIKA adjuvant and advanced manufacturing techniques.
+This vaccine candidate is based upon YS Group's deep foundation in YSJATM rabies vaccine, coupled with YS Group's proprietary PIKA adjuvant and advanced manufacturing techniques.
 Leveraging YS Group's proprietary PIKA immunomodulatory technology platform, PIKA rabies vaccine is designed to induce accelerated and strong cellular immunity and stimulate the body to rapidly produce higher humoral immune response.
-Its accelerated onset of immune response allows a three-visit one-week regimen, which shortens the treatment period by two to three weeks.
+Its accelerated onset of immune response allows a three-visit one-week regimen superior to the currently available vaccine with a five-visit one-month or three-visit three-week regimen, which shortens the treatment period by two to three weeks.
 It also significantly accelerates generation of immunization from 28 days to seven days, which has the potential of becoming the first accelerated one-week regimen upon the completion of the NDA.
 This vaccine candidate was designated by a WHO expert committee background paper publication as an innovative rabies vaccine.